yashovardhan99/HealersDiary/README.md

 * Public Stable - *tentative* ~~December~~ *July* 2021,
 * Firestore access and all user data on Firebase will be deleted ~~within a few months of stable release~~ starting 2022 in a phased manner.

-## Support
+## Contributing and Support
-* Support the development by cloning this repo and helping me fix any issues
-* [Pay me on PayPal!](https://paypal.me/yashovardhan99) to help fund my project, google play fees and other fees and expenses.
+Read the [Contributing guide](CONTRIBUTING.md) to learn how you can help this project.